Skip to the content.

 Server (puppetc-server)

-REST API server for catalog compilation, with embedded PuppetDB.
+REST API server for catalog compilation, with embedded PuppetDB and SSL/TLS mutual authentication.

 puppetc-server -p 8140 /etc/puppet